-I’m now Senior Lecturer in Forensic Psychology at the University of Birmingham, in the School of Psychology, where I conduct research and teach primarily on the Forensic Psychology Doctorate programme in the Centre for Applied Psychology.
-I am a Co-Director (Victims and Vulnerability) of the Centre for Crime, Justice, and Policing as well as the Applied Memory Laboratory.
+I’m now a Professor of Psychology at the University of Birmingham, in the School of Psychology, which is a top tier research-intensive university where I conduct research and teach.
+I serve as Director of Global Engagement for the College of Life and Environmental sciences, am Co-Director (Victims and Vulnerability) of the Centre for Crime, Justice, and Policing, and co-lead the Applied Memory Laboratory with Dr Melissa Colloff.

-I have been awarded research grants worth over £3 million.
-Our research is presently sponsored by the Global Challenges Research Fund (ESRC Impact Acceleration Account Fund, and the AHRC), the Laura and John Arnold Foundation (with Professor Chris Meissner and Dr Melissa Colloff), the EPS and SARMAC (to my Ph.D. student Danielle Hett).
-Research sponsors have included the British Academy, the Nuffield Foundation the Economic and Social Research Council, the Wellcome Trust, and Alcohol Research, UK.
-I have authored more than 50 publications, with 39 of these being first author/last author.
-My work has been covered in the media, such as the Guardian, Science Daily, the BBC, Criminal Justice and Law Weekly, and in international outlets, and has had an impact on policy in the US and the UK.
+I have been awarded research grants worth over £4 million.
+My research is presently sponsored by the Global Challenges Research Fund, the ESRC, the Home Office, and the AHRC.
+Previous research sponsors have included the British Academy, the Laura and John Arnold Foundation, the Nuffield Foundation, the Wellcome Trust, and Alcohol Research, UK.
+I have authored more than 70 publications, most as first or last author and nearly all with student authors, including undergraduates.
+My work has been featured in the media, such as the Guardian, Science Daily, the BBC, Criminal Justice and Law Weekly, and in international outlets, and has had an impact on policy in the US and the UK.

-I am presently on a British Academy Mid career Fellowship for the academic year 2019-2020 to study victim memory retrieval processes during police interviews.
+I was a British Academy Mid career Fellow for the academic year 2019-2020, studying victim memory retrieval processes during police interviews.

 I am Associate Editor for Applied Cognitive Psychology, a member of the Editorial Board for Psychology Public Policy and Law, and Consulting Editor for Cognitive Research in the Public Interest.

-I am a member of the UKRI Global Challenges Research Fund Peer Review College, and also review proposals from the British Academy, the ESRC, the Canadian Research Council, the National Science Foundation, the Irish Research Council, among others.
+I am a member of the ESRC Grant Assessment Panel (GAP, Panel A), UKRI Global Challenges Research Fund Peer Review College, and also review proposals from the British Academy, the ESRC, the Canadian Research Council, the National Science Foundation, the Irish Research Council, among others.